 Meet the Steller’s Jay: Clever Black and Blue Birds

-Smart, gregarious and handsome, the black and blue Steller’s jay is named after German naturalist Georg Steller.
+Smart, gregarious and handsome, the black and blue Steller’s jay is named after German naturalist Georg Steller—not for their stellar looks.
 He first classified them on an expedition to an Alaskan island in 1741.
 From a distance, the Steller’s, which is related to the blue jay, may look like just a dark crested bird.
 A closer view reveals its striking dark head and shoulders contrasted with its deep blue body and tail.

 Steller’s Jay Range and Habitat

 Steller’s jays are found year-round in a variety of environments in western North and Central America, from Alaska to Nicaragua.
 They frequent campgrounds, picnic grounds and yards.
 There are many subspecies in the different environments.
 The subspecies mainly differ in the pattern of white or blue markings on the head.

 “Steller’s are one of my favorite birds to watch.
 I love their dusty blue color against the deep green pines in the mountains of New Mexico,” says Birds & Blooms reader Pat Northington of Austin, Texas.

 Did you know—Canada jays are curious, cold-hardy birds.